 - Correlation functions contain disconnected products of lower-point functions.
-The corresponding graphs contain disconnected components (each of which is connected to at least one external field). - Such contributions are typically put aside because their form is predictable.
-Nevertheless, they are essential and non-negligible contributions. - Such disconnected contributions represent processes that take place simultaneously without interfering with each other.
+The corresponding graphs contain disconnected components (each of which is connected to at least one external field). - Such contributions are typically put aside because their form is predictable.2 Nevertheless, they are essential and non-negligible contributions to the correlation functions. - Such disconnected contributions represent processes that take place simultaneously without interfering with each other.